exdev/ex2d/docs/glossary.md

 ### Draw Call

 To draw an object on the screen, the engine has to issue a draw call to the graphics API (e.g. OpenGL or Direct3D).
-The graphics API does significant work for every draw call, causing performance overhead on the CPU side. ex2D提供了强大的Atlas管理功能，配合独立内建的批量渲染功能，能够将 draw call 降到最低。
+ The graphics API takes significant time for every draw call, causing performance overhead on the CPU side.

+ex2D provides powerful Atlas management and customizable batching strategy.
+It can effectively lower draw calls to minimum.

 Checkout [How ex2D Renders][4] for more details.

 ### Dynamic Layer (ex2D)

 Sprites in ex2D's Dynamic Layer will be dynamic batched in ex2D's own way.
 Dynamic Layer allows users to frequently modify sprites in the layer.
 Compare to Unity's Dynamic Batching, ex2D users can setup different batching parameter such as the mesh size.
 Depending on the project, you can find a good balance in spending your CPU and GPU time doing batching and rendering.

 Checkout [How ex2D Renders][4] for more details.

 ### Layer (ex2D)

 Layer is what ex2D uses to contain sprites in the scene.
 Not only the GameObject that carries the sprite will be grouped by the layer.
 All sprites in the same layer will also be batched for faster rendering.

 ### Sprite Animation

-Sprite Animaiton 用于播放Sprite帧动画，帧动画之间可以插入自定义事件。每一张帧动画都引用了一个 Texture Info，建议把同一个动画里的 Texture Info 都放在同一张Altas下。
+Sprite Animaiton is a component attached to Sprite Game Object.
+It can be used to play sprite sequence animation.
+ You can use animation event at any frame in a Sprite Animation.
+Sprite Animation uses TextureInfo to generate FrameInfo.
+ Each image frame in a Sprite Animation is a FrameInfo.

 ### Static Layer (ex2D)